leetebbs/simple_VRF/README.md

 ### Using the Client Application

 1. Connect your MetaMask wallet to the application
-2. Click the "Request Random Number" button
+2. Click the "Generate Random Number" button
 3. Confirm the transaction in MetaMask
 4. Wait for the oracle to fulfill the request
 5. The random number will be displayed once fulfilled